EPFL-LCN/neuronaldynamics-exercises/doc/exercises/exponential-integrate-and-fire.rst

 Exercise: rehobase threshold
 ----------------------------

 The goal of this exercise is to study the minimal current that can elicit a spike and to understand the different notions of a firing threshold.
 The Exponential-Integrate-and-Fire neuron model has two threshold related parameters.
-They correspond to the named parameters 'v_spike' and 'v_rheobase' in the function :func:`.simulate_exponential_IF_neuron`.
+They correspond to the named parameters ``v_spike`` and ``v_rheobase`` in the function :func:`.simulate_exponential_IF_neuron`.

 Question:
 ~~~~~~~~~

-* Modify the code example given above: Call :func:`.simulate_exponential_IF_neuron` and set the function parameter v_spike=+10mV (which overrides the default value -30mV).
+* Modify the code example given above: Call :func:`.simulate_exponential_IF_neuron` and set the function parameter ``v_spike`` to +10mV (which overrides the default value -30mV).
 What do you expect to happen?
 How many spikes will be generated?

-* Compute the minimal amplitude I_rh of a constant input current such that the neuron will elicit a spike.
-If you are not sure what and how to compute I_rh, have a look at `Figure 5.1 <http://neuronaldynamics.epfl.ch/online/Ch5.S1.html>`_  and `the textbox "Rheobase threshold and interpretation of parameters" <http://neuronaldynamics.epfl.ch/online/Ch5.S2.html>`_ in the book.
+* Compute the minimal amplitude :math:`I_{rh}` of a constant input current such that the neuron will elicit a spike.
+If you are not sure what and how to compute :math:`I_{rh}`, have a look at `Figure 5.1 <http://neuronaldynamics.epfl.ch/online/Ch5.S1.html>`_ and the textbox `"Rheobase threshold and interpretation of parameters" <http://neuronaldynamics.epfl.ch/online/Ch5.S2.html>`_ in the book.

-* Validate your result: Modify the code given above and inject a current of amplitude I_rh and 300 ms duration into the expIF neuron.
+* Validate your result: Modify the code given above and inject a current of amplitude :math:`I_{rh}` and 300ms duration into the expIF neuron.

 Exercise: strength-duration curve
 ---------------------------------

 The minimal amplitude to elicit a spike depends on the duration of the current.
 For an infinitely long current, we've just calculated the rheobase current.
 For short pulses and step currents, we can "experimentally" determine the minimal currents.
-If we plot the amplitude versus duration, we get the strength-duration curve
+If we plot the amplitude versus duration, we get the strength-duration curve.

 Question:
 ~~~~~~~~~
-Have a look at the following code: for the values i = 0, 2 and 6 we did not provide the minimal amplitude, but the entries in min_amp[i] are set to 0.
-Complete the min_amp list.
+Have a look at the following code: for the values ``i`` = 0, 2 and 6 we did not provide the minimal amplitude, but the entries in ``min_amp[i]`` are set to 0.
+Complete the ``min_amp`` list.

-* Set the index i to 0
+* Set the index ``i`` to 0.
-* Enter an informed guess into the min_amp table
+* Enter an informed guess into the ``min_amp`` table.
-* Run the script
+* Run the script.
 * Depending on the plot, increase or decrease the amplitude, repeat until you just get one spike.
-* Do the same for i = 2 and i = 6
+* Do the same for ``i = 2`` and ``i = 6``.

 At the end of the script, the strength-duration curve is plotted.
 Discuss it.
 You may want to add a log-log plot to better see the asymptotic behaviour.

 .. code-block:: py

-    % matplotlib inline
+    %matplotlib inline
     import brian2 as b2
     import matplotlib.pyplot as plt
-    import neurodynex.exponential_integrate_fire.exp_IF as exp_IF
+    import neurodynex3.exponential_integrate_fire.exp_IF as exp_IF
-    from neurodynex.tools import plot_tools, input_factory
+    from neurodynex3.tools import plot_tools, input_factory

     i=1  #change i and find the value that goes into min_amp durations = [1,   2,    5,  10,   20,   50, 100]